 Benjamin Harrison (1889-1893): In conjunction with a cross-country train trip, President Benjamin Harrison arrived in San Diego early on the morning of April 23, 1891, becoming the first in-office president to visit the city.
 Almost immediately, President and Mrs. Harrison were conveyed to Hotel del Coronado for breakfast, where they were greeted by a delegation of dignitaries, including Governor Henry H. Markham and Baja California Governor Luis E. Torres.
 Afterward, Harrison returned to San Diego by boat across the bay, with a sendoff serenaded by the Coronado Band, which a local newspaper reported could “vie with any band in the country in discoursing good music.”

 William H. Taft (1909-1913): William H. Taft had a sister living in Coronado, whom he visited in April 1900 (before his presidency).
-In 1915, Taft returned to Coronado and stayed at The Del, probably to attend San Diego’s Panama-California Exposition, commemorating the opening of the Panama Canal.
+In 1915, Taft returned to Coronado Island and stayed at The Del, probably to attend San Diego’s Panama-California Exposition, commemorating the opening of the Panama Canal.

 Franklin D. Roosevelt (1933-1945): Franklin D. Roosevelt had a long history with Hotel del Coronado, starting in 1915, when he was Assistant Secretary of the Navy, in conjunction with San Diego’s Panama-California Exposition.
 An especially noteworthy Del visit began on October 1, 1935, when President and Mrs. Roosevelt arrived for San Diego’s California Pacific International Exposition.
 Regarding his Hotel del Coronado visit, a local newspaper reported: “The chief executive enjoyed an inspiring view of the broad Pacific, where a goodly part of the Untied States fleet rode at anchor, the lights from the warships shedding their glow over the temporary White House.”
-President and Mrs. Roosevelt continued their close ties to Hotel del Coronado, returning in 1938, and again during World War II, in part because their son, James, was stationed in Coronado.
+President and Mrs. Roosevelt continued their close ties to the iconic beach resort, returning in 1938, and again during World War II, in part because their son, James, was stationed in Coronado.

 Lyndon B. Johnson (1963-1968): Lyndon Johnson, accompanied by Mrs. Johnson, attended President Nixon’s Hotel del Coronado state dinner for Mexican President Gustavo Diaz Ordaz in 1970.